Orange-OpenSource/adsplayer.js/README.md

 adsPlayer.pause(); // Pause the playback of the current ad media adsPlayer.play();  // Play/resume the playback of the current ad media
 ```

+## License

+All code in this repository is covered by the [BSD-3 license](http://opensource.org/licenses/BSD-3-Clause).
+See LICENSE file for copyright details.

 ## Documentation